Aragami (video game): Plot

 After finding the last talisman, Aragami travels to the temple where Yamiko is held.
 Sora, the general of the Kaiho, impedes his progress, but he fights his way to the temple and mortally wounds her.
 As she lies dying, Sora recognizes him by his demeanor: he is the spirit of Ryo, the first general of the Kaiho, and the memories of the light wielder are his own.
 He, Sora, Hikaru, and the other captains led the Kaiho to purge the evil shadow army of the Nisshoku from the land many years before, but Ryo sacrificed himself to complete the spell that imprisoned the Shadow Empress.
 While Aragami is distraught for killing his comrades, Sora is grateful for the opportunity to see him again.

 After Sora expires, Yamiko frees herself with the talismans and reveals her true form.
 She reveals her intent to kill Aragami to reclaim a portion of her soul that was bound to his during Kaiho's sealing ritual, explaining how he experienced her memories.
 Meanwhile, Aragami taunts her by telling her that she was a pawn Hyo used to build an empire by using fear to rule the land.
 Aragami then takes up his original sword, carried by Sora after his first death, and defeats Yamiko as dawn begins to break.
 Recalling the similarities between their childhoods, he describes them as twin souls in an endless cycle of vengeance, and states that he wishes there were another way to end it.
 Yamiko quietly agrees, and as Aragami slays her they are engulfed by an explosion of light.

 During the credits, an image is shown of the Shadow Empress's throne.
 Before it Ryo's sword has been embedded into the ground, with Yamiko's childhood doll, the first of the talismans, beside it.

 Downloadable content

-In May 2018, Lince Works announced the release date for the DLC prequel Aragami: Nightfall which followed the Nisshoku characters, Hyo and Shinobu, as they tried breaking the seal imprisoning the Shadow Empress as well as a bundle titled Aragami: Shadow Edition that contains the base game and DLC.
+In May 2018, Lince Works announced the release date for the DLC prequel Aragami: Nightfall which followed the Nisshoku characters, Hyo and Shinobu, as they tried breaking the seal imprisoning the Shadow Empress.
+There is also a bundle titled Aragami: Shadow Edition, containing the base game and DLC.
 In August 2018, Lince Works announced a partnership with Merge Games to bring Aragami: Shadow Edition to Nintendo Switch.
 It was released on February 22, 2019.